-Report: Ineffective Treatment Often Prescribed For Lower Back Pain
+Ineffective Treatment Often Prescribed For Lower Back Pain, Report Says

 Chances are, you — or someone you know — has suffered from lower back pain.